|The ADP Core and Elective Course Offerings are intensive, so how much homework is involved?

 Naturally, the amount of writing varies from course to course.
 Typically, you can expect 2-3 page reflection papers weekly and a longer, 6-8 page summary assignment at the end of the course.

-Bridge courses have a minimum of 4 students and a maximum of 15 students per course.
+ADP Core and Elective Courses have a minimum of 4 students and a maximum of 15 students per course.

 Who are the instructors?